tuhinpaul/calculator/README.md

 #### Logging Layer

+I am saving logs in the filesystem.
+Program outputs are shown to console using System.out and sometimes System.err (e.g., usage of Main program).

 Java provides with Logging service with seven severity levels.
 What I did in AppLogger.java is to assign the same log directory/filename, and log format for handling all logs.

 I added three methods to the AppLogger class: info(), error(), and debug().
 These methods pertain to the Log levels mentioned in the specification.
-However, I marked them deprecated because, it would be better to get a java.util.logging.Logger by calling AppLogger.getAppLogger() and then to call appropriate logging method on the java.util.logging.Logger instance.
+These methods use a common logger.
+AppLogger class provides a setLevel(string) method that sets the verbose level of the common logger.

+You may instead call AppLogger.getAppLogger(String name) to get a java.util.Logger instance with the name of the class where you are logging.
+Then you may use any of the java.util.logging.Level levels.

 ##Notes for further improvement